AgnosPCB/documentation/docs/Screen-layout.md

 ![Finish inspection button](assets/menu-report.png)

-Selecting this button will create a report that will includes the detected errors.
-This report could be a **OK** or **NOT OK** inspection depending the manufacturing criteria.
+Selecting this button will create a report that includes the detected errors.
+This report could be tagged as an **OK** or **NOT OK** inspection, depending on the manufacturing criteria.
 To learn more about this feature go to the following [section](Generating%20_a_report.md).

 ### **Take REFERENCE photo**